FrontEnd-classroom-assignments/budget-tracker/README.md

 Step two can be started after the Material UI is studied in the course

 **Material UI component:**
-- Replace the `input` and `button` elements in the Expense Tracker with suitable Materia UI components.
+- Replace the `input` and `button` elements in the Expense Tracker with suitable Material UI components.

 **Date Picker:**
 - Replace the current date input field in the Expense Tracker with the MUI-X Date Picker (https://mui.com/x/react-date-pickers/date-picker/).